HirdyanshB/RandomPasswordGenerator/README.md

 3. View the Password:
   - The generated password will appear in the input box.
 4. Copy the Password:
-  - Click on the password input box to copy the password to your clipboard.
+  - Click on the password input box to copy the password.